Fauci says US can return to normal by fall if it puts aside slow start and is diligent about vaccinations - Local News 8

 In addition, Johnson & Johnson’s single-dose vaccine may be authorized for emergency use in February and could be a “game changer” for the US, Slaoui said.
 Phase 3 trial recruitment for this vaccine has been completed.

-“We feel more and more confident that readout of efficacy will take place during the month of January, and very likely an EUA submission will take place during the month of January,” said Slaoui.
+“We feel more and more confident that readout of efficacy will take place during the month of January, and very likely an EUA submission will take place during the month of January,” said Slaoui, referring to emergency use authorization.

 The US has already authorized the use of two vaccines — one from Pfizer/BioNTech and one from Moderna.